 Tips on searching and using the thesaurus and other specialized tools in the MLA International Bibliography, our premier database for students of literature and languages.

-Search all the world's catalogs using the tips and tricks shown in this video tutorial.
+Search all the world's catalogs using the tips and tricks shown in this PDF.

 Citing Sources Guides

 The basics of source citation using ACS style (PDF).